Bosonic quantum Hall droplets in rapidly rotating two-dimensional Bose-Einstein condensates

+Lastly, an interesting question is whether these conclusions still hold if there are overlaps between the droplets in the initial array.
+If the overlaps are very small our simulations show that the droplet arrays are still stable for a considerable time.
+A thorough investigation of cases where the overlaps are significant will be left to future studies.

-After establishing various droplet array solutions to the time-dependent GP equation of the rapidly rotating BEC, a natural question concerns the stability of these states.
-This is a considerably more complex problem than the stability of a single droplet because under external perturbations the interaction between adjacent droplets will come into play.
+\emph {Formation of dynamic quantum Hall droplet arrays.---} After establishing various quantum Hall droplet array solutions to the time-dependent GP equation of the rapidly rotating BEC, a natural question concerns the stability of these states.
+This is a considerably more complex problem than the stability of a single quantum Hall droplet because under external perturbations the interaction between adjacent droplets will come into play.
 Rather than calculating the excitation spectrum, here we demonstrate that droplet arrays can emerge spontaneously out of initial states that are significantly deviated from the stationary droplet array states.
 The droplet arrays so obtained are necessarily dynamic and can be viewed as the excited states of the stationary droplet array; their formation is alternative evidence that droplet arrays are indeed stable structures of the rapidly rotating BEC.

-In fact, it has been shown both theoretically and experimentally~\cite{Mukherjee2022} that a 1D droplet array can be formed by preparing the system in the stationary state $\psi(\br) = \tilde \psi_0(x)e^{-im\Omega xy}$ where $\tilde \psi_0(x)$ is determined by Eq.~(\ref{tildepsi}).
-Interestingly we find that the phase $\varphi = - m\Omega xy$ of the initial wave function, which gives rise to a sheared velocity profile, always results in the formation of the 1D droplet array regardless of the initial density profile.
-Motivated by this insight, we find that it is possible to engineer the phase distribution of the initial wave function so as to achieve sheared velocity profiles conducive to the formation of 2D droplet arrays.
-For instance, a 2D droplet array with the lattice configuration can be obtained by the following initial phase
+In fact, it has been shown both theoretically and experimentally~\cite{Mukherjee2022} that a 1D quantum Hall droplet array can be formed by preparing the system in the stationary state $\psi(\br) = \tilde \psi_0(x)e^{-im\Omega xy}$ where $\tilde \psi_0(x)$ is determined by Eq.~(\ref{tildepsi}).
+Interestingly we find that the phase $\varphi = - m\Omega xy$ of the initial wave function, which gives rise to a sheared velocity profile, always results in the formation of the 1D quantum Hall droplet array regardless of the initial density profile.
+Motivated by this insight, we find that it is possible to engineer the phase distribution of the initial wave function so as to achieve sheared velocity profiles conducive to the formation of 2D quantum Hall droplet arrays.
+For instance, a 2D quantum Hall droplet array with the lattice configuration can be obtained by the following initial phase